PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 A practical question is how best to use a fixed training budget.
 One option is to spend that budget training several separate fixed-patch models, each targeting a different compute–accuracy regime.
 Overtone instead uses that budget to train a single flexible model that can operate across multiple tokenization settings at inference time.
 In our experiments, we train three fixed-patch baselines separately at patch sizes 4, 8, and 16, while training CSM and CKM once under the same total compute budget.

 Overtone makes this possible with a **single model**.
-After training once on multiple patch or stride settings, the same model can be evaluated at different token counts, giving a direct **compute–accuracy trade-off at inference time**.
+After training once on multiple patch or stride settings, the same model can be evaluated at different token counts, giving a direct compute–accuracy trade-off at inference time.

 This is important because smaller patches generally improve fidelity, but also increase the cost of attention.
 With conventional patch-based surrogates, exploiting that trade-off requires training separate fixed-patch models from scratch.
 With Overtone, that trade-off becomes available on demand within one flexible model.

-Across 2D and 3D PDE benchmarks from The Well, we find that a single Overtone model can **match or exceed multiple fixed-patch baselines across multiple inference-time operating points**, while eliminating the need to train and maintain separate models for each patch size.
+Across 2D and 3D PDE benchmarks from The Well, we find that a single Overtone model can match or exceed multiple fixed-patch baselines across multiple inference-time operating points, while eliminating the need to train and maintain separate models for each patch size.

 ---